What do you need to know about the hottest alternative finance option?

 REVISED APR 18, 2017

-Crowdfunding (online platform based) is a way of financing a project or venture by raising monetary contributions from a large number of people, via the internet.
-It is the latest addition to an already wide range of Alternative Finance options available to start-ups as and small and mid-sized businesses.
+Crowdfunding (online platform-based) is a way of financing a project or venture by raising monetary contributions from a large number of people, via the Internet.
+It is the latest addition to an already wide range of Alternative Finance options available to start-ups and small and mid-sized businesses.
 It is also the hottest.

-Start-ups and businesses considering EC: in order to increase your chances of successfully hit your project funding target, start your fund raising campaign only when you have at least:
+Start-ups and businesses considering EC: in order to increase your chances of successfully hitting your project funding target, start your fundraising campaign only when you have at least:

 - a fair valuation of your business and the % of control (shares) you are willing to give away

-- the right EC platform – there are lots of platforms, with different requirements, fees, and sector focus
+- the right EC platform – there are lots of them, with different requirements, fees, and sector focus

 - a well-thought campaign plan (this may include promotional activities *off*line)

-- a couple of financial backers ready to book a meaningful number of your shares on campaign day 1
+- two financial backers ready to book a meaningful number of your shares on campaign day 1

-Getting thru the 4 steps above (which may require a few iterations) will take from several weeks to months, depending on the project/ funding target.
+Getting through the four steps above (which may require a few iterations) will take from several weeks to months, depending on the project/ funding target.